Indulge your inner kid by splashing around in one of these top London play fountains.

 Located in Hyde Park, the Diana Memorial Fountain is made of 545 pieces of Cornish granite, making an oval 'stream' in the surrounding grass.

 Don't worry too much about the symbolism, just be careful not to fall over: three people were hospitalised after falling over when the fountain first opened in 2004.
-It seems Londoners needed a bit of practise before properly getting into the brilliance of play fountains.
 These days, Royal Parks ask visitors to sit on the edge and refresh their feet, rather than walking on the memorial.

 Granary Square features 1,080 individually controlled and lit water jets.
 The result is a brilliant splash park for kids of all ages; the perfect way to cool off on a warm day.